 Carlo Scarpa: The Modern Son of Venice

-When you think of Venice you probably first see the Piazza San Marco in your mind’s eye.
+When you think of Venice you probably first see Piazza San Marco in your mind’s eye.
 Then some canals and gondolas, or maybe the other way around.
 At some point, you may think of the world-famous Biennale or Peggy Guggenheim Museum.
-But really Venice is very much associated with lavish palazzos and churches and with times of La Serenissima (The Most Serene Republic of Venice).
+But really Venice is very much associated with the old glory of La Serenissima.
 Despite the Biennale, modern art is not necessarily the first thing that comes to mind when thinking of Venice, and modern architecture is probably the last.
-Yet Venice was the city of Carlo Scarpa, one of the most enigmatic and underappreciated modernist architects.
+Yet, Venice was the city of Carlo Scarpa, one of the most enigmatic and underappreciated modernist architects.
 Explore with DailyArt Magazine his most famous works and change your perception of Venice forever.

 Interestingly Scarpa frequently focused on the renovation of existing buildings.
 The play of the new with the old always carries with it a risk of damaging what exists.
 However, it also has the thrilling possibility of unlocking new ways of experiencing the old.
 This is what Scarpa’s designs often achieve.
 Let’s take a look at a few of them.